Anastacia-M/British_Airways_Reviews/README.md

 These questions are intended to guide users in their exploration, helping them make the most of the dashboard's interactive features.
 The analyst's goal was to create a dynamic tool that allows users to play with different metrics, parameters, and timelines, rather than delivering a static report with predefined insights.
 This approach is particularly useful when the data is complex, and users have varying needs or interests.

 ### Visualization
 This dashboard provides an interactive platform for users to explore the data, select relevant parameters, and gain insights into British Airways' performance across various countries and metrics.
-You can access the dashboard via the following link: https://public.tableau.com/app/profile/ana.m7389/viz/BritishAirways_reviewsbycountry_map/BAMapDashboard

 The dashboard features three key visuals:

 1) **Static Total Average Ratings:** Displays the overall average ratings for each service metric.